tomii926/ae_vae/README.md

   --nepoch NEPOCH       which epoch model to use
   --nz NZ               size of the latent z vector --vae                 use vae model
-  --kl                  Only KL divergence is used when determining threshold --no-kl               KL divergence is not used in determining the threshold -t THRESHOLD, --threshold THRESHOLD
+  -t THRESHOLD, --threshold THRESHOLD
                         threshold
   -g GPU_NUM, --gpu-num GPU_NUM